Company Taxes for Stock options (W2)

 Well, the best incentive that an employee can receive is stock options.
 And since stock purchase plans have always been the most popular method with which you can attract top talent or retain skilled employees in the company, your employees would love it.
 They would begin to believe that the company is theirs and that they need to work towards helping it grow.

-Employees are normally offered company shares as an extra benefit other than the normal salary package in many companies.
 Nonetheless, the IRS imposes company taxes on these stock options and it is important to report these benefits on your tax return to avoid penalties.
 That is where the form W2 comes in.
 This article would explain all the details, so in the end, you would know where you need to report the benefits you provide.

 What is the W2 Form?